sirrice/scorpion/README.md

 The command line programs included with this package are immature.
 The `dbwipes` package integrates with scorpion and proves a visual front-end interface.

+    pip install dbwipes

+Read the dbwipes README for further instructions